- To promote a love of reading in all our students.

 - Holding regular lunchtime book discussion groups for students and staff, a debating club and a scrabble league for the students.

-- We hold one off events promoting books such as ‘book launch’ events for new books, Harry Potter Night, Bookbuzz (where every year 7 student receives a free book) and more.
+- We hold one off events promoting books such as ‘book launch’ events for new books, Harry Potter Night, Cafe Starbooks and more.

 - Participating in the Essex Book Awards.
 This year we have over seventy students taking part.
 We invite the shortlisted authors to speak to our students and often invite other schools to join us.